Tohokantche/agentic-research-crew/README.md

 ### Research Agent
 The research agent (`src/research_crew/crew.py`) is powered by CrewAI and configured to:
-- Conduct thorough research on given topic and detailed question
+- Conduct thorough research on a given topic, and a detailed question
 - Analyze and summarize information
 - Provide structured reports with key findings